fabi-lindl/xr-multi-agent-communication/ros/README.md

     ```

 ##### Running docker containers from docker-compose files
 The docker-compose files are run from the directories in which they are stored.
-In order to run them, navigate into the dir of the docker-compose file you want to run and execute the following command (exchange FILE_NAME with the name of the file you want to execute):
+To run them, navigate to the directory of the docker-compose file you want to run and run the following command (replace FILE_NAME with the name of the file you want to run):
 ```
 docker compose -f docker-compose.<FILE_NAME>.yml up
 ```